-The 31 March 2019 and 31 March 2020 comparative figures above have been restated to reflect a change in the classification of the Council's borrowing, resulting in a movement from short-term to long-term liabilities of £13.240 million at 31 March 2019 and £8.233 million at 31 March 2020 - further details in Note 25.
+The 1 April 2019 and 31 March 2020 comparative figures above have been restated to reflect changes in:

+- 1. the classification of the Council's borrowing, resulting in a movement from short-term to long-term liabilities of £13.240 million at 1 April 2019 and £8.233 million at 31 March 2020 further details in Note 25. - 2. the accounting policy for the valuation of Heritage assets further details in Note 16 - 3. the reclassification of one former Heritage Asset as Infrastructure within Property, plant and equipment-further details in Note 16. - 4. the adjustment of the shopping centre finance lease debtor value further details in Note 28.